mfpjayb/maf.js-docs/navigate.md

 ...
 ```

-## Programmatically navitate
+## Programmatically navigate

-Here's an example on how to naviagate to a route programmatically:
+Here's an example on how to navigate to a route programmatically:

 ```javascript
 <template>